|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 The 10 and 12-foot versions are available in drab green, olive green and sand color with the prices varying accordingly.
 The 10-foot kayak is available at around $406 and the 12-foot one costs about $575.

-Two noteworthy competitor kayaks of the Sun Dolphin Journey are Ocean Kayak Prowler 13 Angler Sit-on-top Fishing Kayak and Old Town Canoes and Kayaks Vapor 10 Angler Fishing Kayak.
+Two noteworthy competitors of the Sun Dolphin Journey are Ocean Kayak Prowler 13 Angler Sit-on-top Fishing Kayak and Old Town Canoes and Kayaks Vapor 10 Angler Fishing Kayak.
 Both kayaks are superb in their own rights, so make sure to take a look at some of their reviews (coming soon) to make an informed buying decision.

 The Old Town 10 Angler is similar to Sun Dolphin’s Journey in almost every way.
 But, despite the similar features, Sun Dolphin slightly edges out in terms of quality.
 It is more stable and spacious.
 The Old Town kayak is great and priced quite cheap, but we would definitely go for Sun Dolphin.

 The Ocean Prowler is a great fishing kayak, as it’s slightly longer than the Sun Dolphin and a bit more stable.
-Other than that both kayaks are quite similar in terms of built-in features.
+Other than that both models are quite similar in terms of built-in features.
 For better stability there is always the option of the 12-foot kayak version from Sun Dolphin.
 Ocean Kayak Prowler costs almost twice as much and has similar features, so it’s not worth spending that kind of money.

 The 10-feet long Lifetime Sport Fisher kayak weighs 65 lbs and is capable of holding up to 500 lbs in weight, which means that 2 people can sit in the ergonomic seats equipped with soft backrests and fish at the same time.